There are numerous ways to get to from San Francisco to Napa Valley, depending on your budget and how much time you have. These are our picks!

 Best Ways to Get Around Napa Once You’re There

-The biggest question for those who are traveling to Napa for the first time is how to best get around the region.
+The biggest question for those who are traveling from San Francisco to Napa Valley for the first time is how to best get around the region.
 The wineries aren’t always close to each other, and when there’s wine tasting involved you don’t want to drive yourself.